siouan/frontend-gradle-plugin/examples/multiple-package-managers-with-shared-nodejs-distribution/README.md

 ## Example: build multiple frontend applications with dedicated sub-projects using shared distributions

-This example demonstrates how a single [Node.js][nodejs] distribution may be installed and shared among multiple subprojects, each one using a different package manager.
+This example demonstrates how a single [Node.js][nodejs] distribution may be installed and shared among multiple subprojects, and how different package managers may be used in these subprojects.

 ### Requirements